dvci/ddcc-compliance-testing-framework/README.md

 | AUTH_HEADER            | Optional Authorization header for requests.                                           | null                  |
 | VALIDATOR_SERVICE_URL  | Optional FHIR Validator Service url.
 If not provided, will skip validator test steps. | null                  |
 | MOCK_PORT              | If running in test mode, port to run mock server.                                     | null                  |

+## Transaction Details

+### DDCC:VS Generation Service

+#### Submit Health Event

+This transaction submits a Health Event Request and returns a Submit Health Event Response.
+To learn more about this transaction, refer to the [Submit Health Event workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#submit-health-event).

+#### Generate Health Certificate

+This FHIR operation accepts a set of immunization data elements via a questionnaire response and returns a DDCC Dociment.
+To learn more about this transaction, refer to the [Generate Health Certificate OperationDefinition](https://worldhealthorganization.github.io/ddcc/OperationDefinition-DDCC-QuestionnaireResponse-generateHealthCertificate.html).

+### DDCC:VS Registry Service

+#### Register Health Certificate

+This transaction is called by the Generate Health Certificate service when a new Submit Health Event is accepted.
+The transaction is based on the [MHD Provide Document Bundle transaction](https://profiles.ihe.net/ITI/MHD/ITI-65.html#2365412-message-semantics).
+To learn more about this transaction, refer to the [Register Health Certificate workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#register-health-certificate).

+### DDCC:VS Repository Service

+#### Store Health Certificate

+This transaction is called by the Generate Health Certificate service when a new Submit Health Event is accepted.
+The transaction stores the resulting DDCC Document.
+To learn more about this transaction, refer to the [Store Health Certificate workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#store-health-certificate).